 - 23% of Los Angeles County’s homeless youth and young adult populations is in South Los Angeles.

-- 65% of South Los Angeles is designated as high concentration poverty areas.
+- 65% of South Los Angeles is designated as high concentration poverty neighborhoods.

 - Half of South Los Angeles’ population is under the age of 30.